AndreMaz/moleculer-prometheus-demo/README.md

        scheme: http
        file_sd_configs:
          - files:
-             - "targets.json" ## File where targets will be placed and read.
+             - "targets.json" ## File where greeter service will place targets and Prometheus will read.
            refresh_interval: 10s
    ```

-6. Open `docker-compose.env` and specify the the location where `prometheus` folder is mounted and the name of the targe file.
+6. Open `docker-compose.env` and specify the location where `prometheus` folder is mounted and the name of the targe file.

    **docker-compose.env**